sindresorhus/ow/readme.md

 The main differences are:

-- the package name is `@pumpn/ow`, use `npm install @pumpn/ow`
+- the installed package name is `pumpncode/ow`, use `npm install pumpncode/ow` (referencing this github repo)
 - minimum required Node version is 14, not 10
 - there is no compiled build, just use `import`, which imports the source code
 - you can't use `require`, this fork is written in es module syntax
 - the default export is `ow` itself, not an object like `{..., default: ow}`
-- other than the name in the package.json, links and mentions of the package name will still reference `ow` and `sindresorhus` (including this readme) in case this fork ever gets merged
+- links and mentions of the package name will still reference `ow` and `sindresorhus` (including this readme) in case this fork ever gets merged

 ## Highlights